 The design is subsequently based on flexibility, views and vertical movement and inspired by the occupants of the tower.
 Instead of designing a building as a single slab that will have difficulties resisting lateral loads, the design of the tower is broken down into a number of volumes to create a tripod-like solution.

 The Nexus tower accordingly consists of three rectilinear, rotated volumes of different heights that are interlocked together to give rise to a propeller-like form.

 The tripartite design of the skyscraper positions the three volumes according to different points of reference.
 The lowest volume faces towards the city for magnificent views, the middle wing faces the adjacent park and the upper one provides views of the distant mountains.

 Displaying various heights, the lower volume will feature 44 storeys, the middle one rises to 83 floors and the upper volume tops off with 124 storeys.

 The Nexus will principally be occupied by office establishments with an additional, eight storey-high, retail podium and a signature hotel at the top, occupying 14 storeys.

-The tower will be accessible by three different entrances at the ground floor owing to its tripartite structure.
+The tower will be accessible by three different entrances on the ground floor owing to its tripartite structure.
 The entrances will be for the office, hotel and retail space.